tarantool/tarantool/doc/sphinx/book/box/triggers.rst

-The following series of requests will associate an existing function named F with an existing space named T, associate the function a second time with the same space (so it will be called twice), disable all triggers of T, and destroy each trigger by replacing with ``nil``.
+The following series of requests will associate an existing function named F with an existing space named T, associate the function a second time with the same space (so it will be called twice), disable all triggers of T, and delete each trigger by replacing with ``nil``.

 .. code-block:: lua